alanhyue/pyportal/README.md

 **Setup script folders**

 Working like Python imports, `script_importer` searches for the requested script by its file name in the given folders.
 You can set the folders globally in the environment variable `SCRIPT_IMPORTER_PATH`.
 For example, we add a folder under C drive named `my scripts`, and another folder named `PythonScripts` under our Documents folder.
 In all OS systems, you need to separate multiple folders by a `semicolon`.
-Note that order of folders matters.
-If you have two script files with the same name, the one appeared first in the folders will be used.
+Note that the order of folders matters.
+If you have two script files with the same name, the one that appeared first in the folders will be used.

 ```cmd
 SCRIPT_IMPORTER_PATH=C:\my scripts;C:\Document\PythonScripts